annasdatajourney/tutoring-business-revenue-and-risk-analysis/README.md

 ## Key Business Insights

-- There is a clear gap between expected and actual revenue
+There is a clear gap between expected and actual revenue, primarily driven by cancellations and no-shows rather than pricing issues.

-- Student cancellations and no-shows are the main drivers of revenue loss
+Student cancellations and no-shows represent the largest source of revenue loss, with the highest impact observed in evening time slots where demand is strongest.

-- Revenue risk is concentrated in specific segments
+Revenue risk is concentrated in specific segments, particularly among adult learners and exam preparation students, who show less consistent attendance patterns.

-- Revenue patterns vary across the academic year
+Revenue performance varies across the academic year, with noticeable declines during winter months, suggesting seasonal impact on attendance behaviour.

+These patterns indicate that operational factors such as scheduling, availability, and attendance behaviour play a bigger role in revenue performance than pricing alone.

+---

+## Business Recommendations

+Based on the analysis, the business could consider:

+- introducing stricter cancellation policies for high-risk segments
+- offering more flexible rescheduling options during winter periods
+- prioritising high-demand evening slots for more reliable students
+- monitoring tutor availability to reduce scheduling bottlenecks

 ---

 ## Repository Structure